-In all periods presented we have reported a loss and therefore all potential shares of common stock related to potentially dilutive securities have been excluded from the calculation of diluted loss per share because they are anti-dilutive.
+We reported a loss for the three months ended March 31, 2005.
+Therefore, all potential shares of common stock related to potentially dilutive securities have been excluded from the calculation of diluted loss per share for this period because they are anti-dilutive.